Living on Campus at Landmark College

 Saturdays and Sundays provide an opportunity for students to participate in supervised, well-planned group programs.
 These excursions are more than fun experiences--they also teach students how to handle themselves in larger groups and provide opportunities for greater independence.
 Students will enjoy a trip to the Deerfield River, where they will enjoy a rafting trip that includes some mild white-water negotiation.
 A trip to Six Flags Amusement Park is also always included.
 Other weekend activities include an on-campus carnival day featuring fun games and activites like slip 'n' slide and even a visit from the Kona Ice Truck and an ever-popular Student Talent Show.

 Afternoon activities are an important part of the full program and run every weekday afternoon beginning at 3 p.m.
 They provide a balance to the day and a chance for each student to try some new kind of engagement.
 Students are asked to sign up for an activity in which they will participate in on Mondays, Wednesdays, and Friday for the entire program.
-On Tuesdays and Thursdays, groups of students will rotate through a series of activites including a visit to nearby Brattleboro, a chance to try out our on-campus zip-line and ropes course, as well as seminars that include helpful information that will help direct students as they plan for the future.
+On Tuesdays and Thursdays, groups of students will rotate through a series of activites including a visit to nearby Brattleboro, a chance to try out our on-campus zip-line and ropes course, as well as a quick walk to a nearby mountain peak that will afford views of the southern Vermont and New Hampshire mountains.

-Some of the Monday, Wednesday, and Friday activity options planned for 2014 included: basketball, ceramics, artistic self-expression, dance, soccer, theater tech, Magic, The Gathering, film & discussion, and yoga.
+Some of the Monday, Wednesday, and Friday activity options offered in 2015 included: basketball, ceramics, artistic self-expression, circus school, lawn games, music, soccer, theater tech, Magic, The Gathering/Dungeons & Dragons, film & discussion, and yoga.
 Students sign up for activities after enrollment in the program.